Back to selectorUsed car reliability guidesRenault hub

 Best engine or trim to target

-A typical starting point is configurations similar to: 2.3L dCi Diesel with Manual Transmission.
+A typical starting point is configurations similar to: 2.3L Turbo Diesel (various power outputs).
 Cross-check against the recommended list and your budget; the "sweet spot" often balances fewer reported failures with parts availability.

 Configurations to be cautious about

-Sources frequently flag higher risk around: 2.3L dCi Diesel with Automated Manual Transmission (AMT).
+Sources frequently flag higher risk around: Older 2.5 dCi engines.
 That does not mean every car fails—use it as a prioritisation list for inspection and price negotiation.

 Ownership cost signals